4d/docs/docs/WebStudio/web-studio.md

 ![alt-text](assets/en/web-studio/data-sources.png)

-#### The difference between Catalog, Remote and Local

 *  The **Catalog** holds data from your 4D Project.
-You can transfer data from your 4D project to the server (**Remote** data source) to use it as data source in your web form editor.
+You can designate entities or entity selections from your datastore, and they will be stored on the server as **Remote** data sources.
-*  **Remote** data sources are *persistent* data sources.
-They are stored on the server.
+*  **Remote** data sources: Entities and entity selections, stored on the server, that can be assigned to components.
-*  **Local** data sources are volatile sources.
-They are not stored in memory.
+*  **Local** data sources: Scalar types.
+No request is sent to the server to access these data sources.

 ### Canvas
-The largest panel holds the canvas.
 This is where you drop your components, styles and data sources to build your application.

 ![alt-text](assets/en/web-studio/canvas.png)